Home Weatherization and Energy Conservation Services

 Households at or below 200% (See Income Guidelines) of the federal poverty guidelines or households participating in Home Energy Assistance Program (HEAP), Temporary Assistance for Needy Families or Supplemental Security Income (SSI) qualify for this no-cost program.
 If you are a renter, your landlord must sign documents that authorize the weatherization of the property.
-After weatherization, households that heat with natural gas reduce consumption by an average of 29% for space heating, and electrically heated homes reduce usage by 15% on average.
+After weatherization, households that heat with natural gas reduce consumption by an average of more than 30% for space heating, and electrically heated homes reduce usage by 20% on average.
 Everyone benefits from this service, as the burden of unpaid utility bills is reduced.
-During our program year 2015 (July 1, 2015 – June 30, 2016), we provided energy conservation services to 106 households in our service area, which includes Allen County.
+During our program year 2020 (July 1, 2020 – June 30, 2021), we provided energy conservation services to 120 households in our service area, which includes Allen County for HWAP.

 |Size of Family Unit||200%|

 For families with more than 8 persons, add $9,440 for each additional person. *Effective 1/22/22

 Click here to download an application for Home Weatherization Services.